 This is a simple and easy way to prepare Homemade Pumpkin Puree.
 It’s perfect for fall baking!

 I have to confess that before living in Canada I didn’t like much pumpkin especially baking with pumpkin puree.
-I thought it was very weird because in Brazil it isn’t popular pumpkin in desserts.
+I thought it was very weird because in Brazil it isn’t popular to put pumpkin in desserts.
 Well, this isn’t true.
-We can find few desserts made from the pumpkin puree, but it is nothing like in North America.
+We can find few desserts made from pumpkin puree, but it is nothing like in North America.

 So, in Canada during fall, pumpkins are everywhere you look.
 I’ve never seen so many different types of pumpkins before.
 There are pumpkins of many shapes and sizes.
 It’s really crazy.
 But what I most like is to harvest pumpkin.
 It’s so much fun!
 However, when you harvest it, you have to cook with that, right?
 And that’s the reason why I started to bake with pumpkin puree.
-Last year I made and posted my very first recipe using pumpkin puree and it was an incredibly delicious.
-I wasn’t sure it was going to be good, but actually it was very delicious.Â
+Last year I made and posted my very first recipe using pumpkin puree and it was incredibly delicious.
+I wasn’t sure it was going to be good, but actually it was very delicious.

 I don’t know about you, but I don’t really like the taste of the canned pumpkin puree.
-Maybe it’s only me, but I prefer to make my own pumpkin puree, because it’s much more flavourful and of course fresh.
+Maybe it’s only me, but I prefer to make my own pumpkin puree because it’s much more flavourful and of course fresh.
 Also, sometimes depending on where you are it isn’t very easy to find it in the supermarkets.
-So, why not to make your own pumpkin puree?
+So, why not make your own pumpkin puree?
 It’s easy and fresh!

 First, you have to slice off the stem and remove the seeds with a spoon.
 You can keep the seed and roast it later if you desire.

 Then you need to cut them into wedges.
 My pumpkin isn’t very small so I cut it in half twice.
-After that you need to pierce the wedges many times with a fork.
+After that, you need to pierce the wedges many times with a fork.

 Cover the baking sheet with aluminum foil and place the wedges flesh down.

-After that, you have to roast those wedges until they are fork tender.
-When they are cooked, allow to cool enough to handle.
-Remove the fresh with a spoon.Â
+After that, you have to roast those wedges until they are fork-tender.
+When they are cooked, allow them to cool enough to handle.
+Remove the flesh with a spoon.

 Homemade Pumpkin Puree Recipe

-Enter your email & I'll send it to your inbox.
-Plus, get great new recipes from me every week!
+Enter your email and we’ll send it to you.
+Plus, you’ll get recipes & tips every week!

 Instructions